claranet/terraform-azurerm-app-service-plan/README.md

 This Terraform module creates an [Azure App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans) with default SKU capacity sets to "2" for dedicated plans.
+Diagnostics settings can also be activated for metrics only.

 ## Requirements and limitations